Instant Pot Hard Boiled Eggs

 Recipe Tips

 - Peeling tips.
 I like to gently tap the top and the bottom of the egg, then gently roll it along the counter with medium pressure to loosen the shell.
-Then, I peel the egg under cool running water to help remove the shell and any bits left behind.
+Then, I peel the egg under cool, running water to help remove the shell and any bits of shell left behind.

 - Use an egg rack.
 This helps to keep the eggs from bumping into each other and cracking.
-You can use the rack that came with your IP, or if you plan to make hard-boiled eggs on a regular basis, an actual egg rack insert works wonders and can be stacked!
+You can use the rack that came with your Instant Pot, or if you plan to make hard-boiled eggs on a regular basis, an actual egg rack insert works wonders and can be stacked!
+You can make Instant Pot hard boiled eggs no rack, but just be aware they might roll and crack a bit.

 - Don’t overcrowd the Instant Pot.
 You want to make sure there’s enough room in the Instant Pot for the eggs to cook evenly.
 If you overcrowd the pot, some of the eggs may end up overcooked.
-I have had success using up to 18 eggs in my 8-qt Instant Pot, but any more and they may not have room to cook properly.
+I have had success using up to 18 eggs in my 8-quart Instant Pot, but any more and they may not have room to cook properly.
+I wouldn’t make more than a dozen in a 6-quart Instant Pot!

 - Don’t skip the ice bath.
 The ice bath helps to stop the cooking process, and it also helps prevent the eggs from getting that green/gray ring around the yolk.